natelandau/obsidian-metadata/README.md

 -   `--dry-run`: Make no destructive changes
 -   `--export-csv`: Specify a path and create a CSV export of all metadata
 -   `--export-json`: Specify a path and create a JSON export of all metadata
+-   `--export-template`: Specify a path and export all notes with their associated metadata to a CSV file for use as a bulk import template
 -   `--help`: Shows interactive help and exits
 -   `--log-file`: Specify a log file location
 -   `--log-to-file`: Will log to a file